ComScore

 25. Vive Cosmetics

 After seeing a lack of representation for the Latinx community in the beauty industry, founders Joanna Rosario-Rocha and Leslie Valdivia started Vive Cosmetics to fill in the gap.
 They sought to combine beauty and culture in their products—specifically their lipsticks—creating shades like "Selena Forever," "Sin Limites" and "Azúcar."
-As they state on their site, "We're creating space in the beauty industry for meaningful Latina/Latinx representation by building a brand that truly reflects our community—from company leadership, brand development, product inclusivity and so much more!"
+The brand states, "We're creating space in the beauty industry for meaningful Latina/Latinx representation by building a brand that truly reflects our community—from company leadership, brand development, product inclusivity and so much more!"

 26. Bésame Cosmetics